isutare412/torbula/README.md

 # Torbula

-Torbula is file system based torrent client.
+Torbula is file system based torrent client implemented by Go.
 It detects `torrent` files from specific directory and download them.
 When seeding is completed, Torbula then moves files to a final directory.
+The torrent client used by Torbula is imported from [anacrolix/torrent](https://github.com/anacrolix/torrent).

 ## Installation

 ```
-go install github.com/isutare412/torbula/cmd/...
+go get github.com/isutare412/torbula/cmd/...
 ```

 ## How to use